Beginner’s Guide To Making and Canning Blueberry Jam

 This recipe for blueberry jam is super easy…only 4 ingredients.

 And, it makes 12 8-ounce jars.
-Plenty to enjoy, while saving some for gifts.
+So there are plenty to enjoy, while saving some for gifts.

 In addition to the jam ingredients, you will need a canning set.
-I have this canning set from Ball.
-It includes the stockpot waterbath canner, rack, and utensil set.
-I have had it for about 7 years and continue to use it.
+I have a Ball canning set.
+This is a similar canning set.
+It includes the stockpot water bath canner, rack, and utensil set.
+I have had it for about 12 years and continue to use it.

-Lastly, you will need 12 8-ounce jars, with lids.
-Please note that the jars can be reused, but the lids cannot.
-Once they are processed, they may not be processed again.
-These are the jars that I use.
+Lastly, you will need 4-ounce or 8-ounce jars, with lids.
+Please note that the jars can be reused, but the canning lids cannot.
+Once the lids are processed, they may not be processed again.

 I just run my jars, lids, and rings through the top rack of my dishwasher before I plan on making jam, so they will be ready.